liamswan/brew-aermod/PLAN.md

 **General approach**: In each formula's install method, we use system calls to run gfortran.
 We compile all source files and then link them into the final executable.
 This replicates the manual compilation steps outlined in the UBC guide, but in an automated fashion.
 The formulas will name the installed executables without the ".exe" extension for convenience (on UNIX systems the .exe extension is not required).

 We also include versioning in the formula (using the EPA's version code or release year for reference) and a SHA256 checksum for source integrity.
+Example SHA256 values are shown below – these must be replaced with the real checksums of the downloaded archives.
 When a new official version is released, updating the formula's URL, version, and SHA256 will allow Homebrew to install the new version.
 Users can also pin a version if needed (covered later).

 ### Homebrew Formula for AERMOD